+(i) Rivers

-- i.
-Rivers: the most obvious changes occur in the river system itself.
+The most obvious changes occur in the river system itself.
 Humankind has manipulated rivers for centuries for navigation, flood protection, food production and hydropower production among other purposes.
-Of course, some rivers are more heavily modified than others, but throughout Europe, river training, hydraulic structures and sediment trapping have heavily affected most rivers through the removal of inundation areas, changes in river morphology and water depth.
-These modifications affect flood wave propagation and therefore can change the peak, timing and shape of the flood hydrographs. - ii.
-Catchments: anthropogenic influences are also evident at the catchment scale with regard to flood generation processes.
-Land use has changed considerably in many areas across Europe for example due to urbanisation, deforestation and the construction or the abandonment of terraces in hilly landscapes.
-In addition, wetland drainage and agricultural practices have dramatically affected flood flow paths.
-These land use and management changes have been shown to affect evaporation, water infiltration into the soil and surface and sub-surface water storage. - iii.
-Atmosphere: any changes in heavy rainfall and snowmelt will induce changes in flood magnitudes and timing.
-Changes in the seasonal rainfall and evaporation will also affect the antecedent soil moisture of flood events.
-Such changes can be brought about by natural climate variability at different time scales and by anthropogenic induced climatic change.
+Some rivers are more heavily modified than others, but throughout Europe, river training, hydraulic structures and sediment trapping have heavily affected most rivers through the removal of inundation areas, changes in river morphology and water depth.
+These modifications affect flood wave propagation and therefore can change the peak, timing and shape of the flood hydrographs.